ianballou/public-files/README.md

-# A collection of files that I need public access to
+# A collection of files that I need public access to.